dino-/mypy-phantom/README.md

 ## Description

-Phantom types can be used to encode state in the type system and enforce correct usage of APIs at the type checker level.
+Phantom types can be used to encode state in the type system and enforce correct usage of APIs at the type level.

 This is a contrived phantom types example using the concept of a rocket ship that must be fueled and contain O2 to launch.
 These states are encoded as